 Market risk benefits are measured at fair value at the contract level and may be recorded as a liability or an asset, which are recorded on the condensed consolidated statements of financial condition in market risk benefits or other assets, respectively.
 Multiple market risk benefits on a contract are treated as a single, compound market risk benefit.
 At contract inception, Athene assesses the fees and assessments that are collectible from the policyholder and allocate them to the extent they are attributable to the market risk benefit.
 These attributed fees are used in the valuation of the market risk benefits and are never negative or exceed total explicit fees collectible from the policyholder.
 If the fees are sufficient to cover the projected benefits, a non-option based valuation model is used.
-If the fees are insufficient to cover the projected benefits, an option-based valuation model is used to compute the market risk benefit liability at contract inception, with an equal and offsetting adjustment recognized in interest sensitive contract liabilities.
+If the fees are insufficient to cover the projected benefit hability at contract inception, with an equal and offsetting adjustment recognized in interest sensitive contract liabilities.